 Reliable Access to Patients' Complete Health History

-The entire healthcare team at a facility of any size can save time and have more confidence in their decisions when they have an EHR that provides reliable access to a patient's full health history.
+The entire healthcare team at a facility of any size can save time and have more confidence in their decisions when they have an EHR that provides reliable access to a patient's health history.

 - Reduce the likelihood of medication errors.
-When a provider is prescribing a new medication, the EHR system will provide information to confirm that the medication is safe and appropriate based on the patient data on record.
+When a provider prescribes a new medication, the EHR system will provide information to confirm that the medication is safe and appropriate based on the patient data on record.
 This can help reduce the risk of a medication error that could lead to medical litigation.

 - Identify risk factors.
 Information from a patient's history can help doctors and other medical providers identify risk factors that could indicate a potentially severe condition.

 Electronic Health Records (EHR) are digital versions of a patient's medical chart that healthcare professionals can access and update.
 With EHRs, physicians can provide personalized patient care that goes beyond what was possible with traditional paper charts.

 By having access to a patient's entire medical history in one place, healthcare professionals can gain a comprehensive view of their health status.
 They can see labs and test results over a period of time, which allows them to identify patterns and make informed decisions about treatment.